About Platelet Rich Plasma

 Platelet-rich plasma is made by taking some of your blood and performing a two-stage centrifuge process on it to concentrate the PRP.

-First, your blood is drawn into a syringe with a small amount of anti-coagulant in it to keep the blood from clotting during this process.
+First, our staff in Washington DC will perform a blood draw with a small amount of anti-coagulant in it to keep the blood from clotting during this process.
 The amount of blood drawn is usually about 50 milliliters, but 100 milliliters may also be drawn depending on how much PRP is needed for the treatment.
 For comparison, there are 355 milliliters in a 12- ounce soda can.

 Then the blood is transferred in a sterile fashion into a centrifuge tube and centrifuged for the first cycle.
 This cycle separates the plasma from the blood cells.